-Almost 50% of respondents reported knowing how to access transportation services in their community.
-Being cost effective, accessible, having a friendly driver and safe were identified as their most important criteria with 89% of those who have used transportation services reporting being highly (48%) or very satisfied (41%) with the level of service.
+Two thirds of respondents reported knowing how to access transportation services in their community even though most (95%) had not used transportation services.
+Being cost effective, accessible, having a friendly driver and safe were identified as their most important criteria.